inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## 👥 Author

-- Sergei Polin - Initial work
+- Sergei Polin

 ## 🙏 Acknowledgments

 - FastAPI team for the excellent framework
 - Python community for the amazing ecosystem
+- Docker team for container runtime